josmar-crwdstffng/angular/aio/content/guide/change-detection-skipping-subtrees.md

 ## An event is handled by a descendant of a component with OnPush

-If Angular handles an event in a component with OnPush, the framework will execute change detection in the entire component tree, including the component’s ancestors.
+If Angular handles an event in a component with OnPush, the framework will execute change detection in the entire component tree, including the component's ancestors.

 As an example, in the diagram below, Angular handles an event in `LoginComponent` which uses OnPush.
-Angular will invoke change detection in the entire component subtree including `MainComponent` (`LoginComponent`’s parent), even though `MainComponent` has `OnPush` as well.
+Angular will invoke change detection in the entire component subtree including `MainComponent` (`LoginComponent`'s parent), even though `MainComponent` has `OnPush` as well.
 Angular checks `MainComponent` as well because `LoginComponent` is part of its view.

 <div class="lightbox">
   <img alt="Change detection propagation from nested OnPush component" src="generated/images/guide/change-detection/leaf-trigger.svg">